-Hot steamy poetry – the kind that makes me to want to take a shower and feel water droplets drip down the arousal points of my skin.
+Hot steamy poetry – the kind that make me to want to take a shower and feel water droplets drip down the arousal points of my skin.
 During a long-distance relationship (when I was unable to perform sex), I sent my boyfriend sensual poems.
 I didn’t want to sound too romantic and perhaps cheesy in modern times – we barely write letters, never mind poetry.
 That’s why I chose to eloquently write my sexual fantasies into art.

 As my post on erotic literature explains, men and women can both get turned on by erotica.
 While porn might have you fantasising about a star carrying out a lewd act, research suggests reading sexual content can encourage women to feel more desire for their partners.